 Government energy grants for your home

-Energy grants and offers can help cover the initial cost of installing energy efficient features in your home and save you money.
-Plus there are schemes to help you pay your bills.
+There are schemes available to help you pay your energy bills, while energy grants and offers can help cover the initial cost of installing energy-efficient features in your home and save you money.
 Read on to find out about the different schemes and whether you qualify.

-The average house could be wasting hundreds of pounds each year because it's not energy efficient.
+The average homeowner could be wasting hundreds of pounds each year because their property isn't energy-efficient.
 You may also be spending more money than you need to if you’re eligible for help with paying your gas and electricity bills.

 The good news is that energy grants are available to help you with the cost of making your home more efficient.
 A more efficient home will be cheaper to run over time, and the changes might make it more cosy too.